mahoney1/docs/commercial-paper-query-tutorial-meta.md

 1. You will need to have completed the [Commercial Paper tutorial](https://developer.ibm.com/tutorials/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/), specifically, have version 0.0.1 of the Commercial paper smart contract package loaded in VSCode under your 'Smart Contract Packages' in the 'IBM Blockchain Platform' sidebar.

-2. From a terminal window, go to the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github Fabric Samples repo), and run the following houskeeping scripts in sequence:
+2. From a terminal window, go to the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github Fabric Samples repository), and run the following houskeeping commands/scripts in sequence:

 `cd $HOME/fabric-samples/basic-network`